An efficient scheme based on graph centrality to select nodes for training for effective learning: Related Works

 \section{Related Works}

 \textbf{Semi-Supervised Classification on Graphs}: The spectral graph convolution neural networks was introduced by Bruna et al.\cite{r21} where the Graph Fourier Transform on the nodes of the graph was utilized.
 The convolution is defined on the space spanned by the eigenvectors of the graph Laplacian.
 In the work of Defferrard et al.\cite{r17}, convolution filter is defined as the linear combination of the powers of Laplacian.
 Kipf et al. \cite{r15} modified this approach by using the first order approximation of the convolution defined using the graph Laplacian.
-In \cite{r22}, a method GraphHeat is put forward, where a negative exponential on the eigen-values of the Laplacian is used, which penalizes the higher frequency components.There were a number of attempts which tried to improve the GCN.
-Some of the important ones are Graph Attention Networks, which introduced the concept of attention to the graph convolutional networks, Conf GCN by Vashishth et al. \cite{r18}, which estimated the label score along with their confidences jointly in a GCN setting.\\
+In the work of Xu et al.\cite{r22}, a method GraphHeat is put forward, where a negative exponential on the eigenvalues of the Laplacian is used, which penalizes the higher frequency components.
+There were a number of attempts which tried to improve the GCN.
+Some of the important ones are Graph Attention Networks(Velickovic et al.\cite{r24}), which introduced the concept of attention to the graph convolutional networks, Conf GCN by Vashishth et al. \cite{r18}, which estimated the label score along with their confidences jointly in a GCN setting.\\

 \textbf{Active Learning}:Active Learning algorithm has to learn from a small amount of data and also come up with ways to represent the uncertainities in the model effectively.
 This restricts the models that are available for active learning especially in deep learning scenarios.
 The earlier works in this direction were mostly based on low-dimensional problems such as the one suggested in \cite{r2}.
 New algorithms were developed to process the higher dimensional data in the deep learning era and especially with the arrival of Convolutional Neural Networks (CNN).\\